Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

+For Figure~\ref{fig:cultural_distance_dspy} and Table~\ref{tab:fig3_distance_ci}, the DSPy report held-out test-set distances under this CV procedure, whereas the no-culture-prompt and manual culture-prompt rows report the corresponding baseline country-level distances defined in Equations~\ref{eq:nocond_distance}--\ref{eq:manual_distance}.

 Figure~\ref{fig:cultural_map_opensource} shows that the generic (non-national) projections of all five open-weight models fall within a relatively tight region of the IVS cultural map, rather than spreading across the full country and territory distribution.
 This concentration indicates a strong shared default cultural orientation across the models.
 The model points cluster toward the high self-expression side of the horizontal axis and away from many dense country and territory groupings.
 This suggests that, when answering IVS items without an explicit national identity, open-weight models tend to draw from a comparatively narrow cultural prior instead of adapting to the broader country-level structure represented in the benchmark.
 The tight clustering also helps interpret differences among models.
-Although the model families occupy slightly different positions within the clustered region, these separations are small relative to the overall spread of country and territory locations in the IVS space.
+Although the model families occupy slightly different positions within the clustered region, these separations are small relative to the overall spread of country and territory locations.
 This reinforces that the dominant effect under generic prompting is a shared skew, with model-specific differences acting as secondary variation.